 - Backup electrical power that will enable JPR to serve as a vital informational resource for the region during public emergencies

 - A dedicated public affairs studio from which the Jefferson Exchange and other civic affairs programs will be produced

 The total cost of the JPR studio addition to the OCA complex is $2.75 million.
-The project is planned for completion by the end of 2017.
+The project is planned for completion in March, 2018.